May 68: Revolution prevented

 On 30 May, 400,000 to 500,000 protesters (many more than the 50,000 the police were expecting) led by the CGT marched through Paris, chanting: "Adieu, de Gaulle!" ("Farewell, de Gaulle!").
-Maurice Grimaud, head of the Paris police, played a key role in avoiding revolution by both speaking to and spying on the revolutionaries, and by carefully avoiding the use of force.
-While Communist leaders later denied that they had planned an armed uprising, and extreme militants only comprised 2% of the populace, they had overestimated de Gaulle's strength as shown by his escape to Germany.
-One scholar, otherwise skeptical of the French Communists' willingness to maintain democracy after forming a government, has claimed that the "moderate, nonviolent and essentially antirevolutionary" Communists opposed revolution because they sincerely believed that the party must come to power through legal elections, not armed conflict that might provoke harsh repression from political opponents.
+Maurice Grimaud, head of the Paris police, played a key role in avoiding revolution by both speaking to and spying on the revolutionaries, and by avoiding the use of force.
+While Communist leaders later denied that they had planned an armed uprising, and extreme militants only comprised 2% of the populace, they had overestimated de Gaulle's strength, as shown by his escape to Germany.
+Historian Arthur P. Mendel, otherwise skeptical of French Communists' willingness to maintain democracy after forming a government, claims that the "moderate, nonviolent and essentially antirevolutionary" Communists opposed revolution because they sincerely believed that the party must come to power through legal elections, not armed conflict that might provoke harsh repression from political opponents.

 Not knowing that the Communists did not intend to seize power, officials prepared to position police forces at the Élysée with orders to shoot if necessary.
-That it did not also guard Paris City Hall despite reports of that being the Communists' target was evidence of governmental chaos.
-The Communist movement was largely centered around the Paris metropolitan area, and not elsewhere.
+That it did not also guard Paris City Hall despite reports that it was the Communists' target was evidence of governmental chaos.
+The Communist movement largely centered around the Paris metropolitan area, and not elsewhere.
 Had the rebellion occupied key public buildings in Paris, the government would have had to use force to retake them.
 The resulting casualties could have incited a revolution, with the military moving from the provinces to retake Paris as in 1871.
 Minister of Defence Pierre Messmer and Chief of the Defence Staff Michel Fourquet prepared for such an action, and Pompidou had ordered tanks to Issy-les-Moulineaux.
 While the military was free of revolutionary sentiment, using an army mostly of conscripts the same age as the revolutionaries would have been very dangerous for the government.
-A survey taken immediately after the crisis found that 20% of Frenchmen would have supported a revolution, 23% would have opposed it, and 57% would have avoided physical participation in the conflict.
-33% would have fought a military intervention, while only 5% would have supported it and a majority of the country would have avoided any action.
+A survey conducted immediately after the crisis found that 20% of Frenchmen said they would have supported a revolution, 23% would have opposed it, and 57% would have avoided physical participation in the conflict.
+If there had been a military intervention, 33% said they would have fought against it, while only 5% would have supported it, and a majority of the country would have avoided any action.